-- C. Fillingof Vacancies. - 1.
-When a single or double vacancy occurs in the City Council, the remaining members of the City Council may: - Appoint a qualified person to fill the unexpired term(s).
-An appointment must be approved by an affirmative vote of at least five (5) members of the City Council members; or - b.
-Order an election to fill the unexpired term(s) at the next regular general election. - 2.
-Should three (3) vacancies exist on City Council at the same time then City Council shall order an election to fill the vacancies on the next available uniform election date as provided by law.

-- 3. All appointments to City Council shall serve until the next regular election. - All appointments to City Council shall be qualified to serve pursuant to Section 3.03 of this Charter and shall take office immediately upon appointment.
+- D. Filling of Vacancies. - 1.
+When a single or double vacancy occurs in the City Council, the remaining members of the City Council shall: - a.
+If the remaining term(s) is less than one year in duration either appoint a qualified person to fill the unexpired term(s) or hold a special election to fill the unexpired term(s).
+An appointment must be approved by an affirmative vote of at least five (5) members of the City Council; or - b.
+If the remaining term(s) is one year or more, order an election to fill the unexpired term(s) at the next regular general election. - 2.
+Should three (3) vacancies exist on City Council at the same time then City Council shall order an election to fill the vacancies on the next available uniform election date as provided by law. - 3.
+All appointments to City Council shall serve until the next regular election. - 4.
+All appointments to City Council shall be qualified to serve pursuant to Section 3.02 of this Charter and shall take office immediately upon appointment.